catchorg/Catch2/docs/why-catch.md

 * Implement test fixtures using Obj-C classes too (like OCUnit)
 * Additional built in matchers that work with Obj-C types (e.g. string matchers)

+## Who else is using Catch?

+See the list of [open source projects using Catch](opensource-users.md).

 See the [tutorial](tutorial.md) to get more of a taste of using CATCH in practice

 ---